Planned Great Pyrenees litter

 Female

 Leona has been certified by Good Dog’s screening team for responsible and trusted breeding practices.
-When you’re ready to reach out, feel free to ask any questions about the breed, their program, or specific puppies.
+When you’re ready, reach out to ask about the puppies or anything else on your mind.
+You’ll get to know each other through messaging, phone, or video and pay securely, all on Good Dog.

 “This price includes AKC registration, first vaccines, deworming, microchipping, go home kit and the countless hours of raising your new family member.
 The deposit is to hold your reservation for a puppy.
 Usually male, female or either.
 At 8 weeks I will guide you on what puppy will be the best fit for your situation.”